gbaldera/yts-movies-checker/README.md

 	npm install

-6 - Set a cron job to run the script a certain time.
+6 - Set a cron job to run the script at certain time.
 For example run the script every hour:

 	0 * * * * /usr/local/bin/node /path/to/cloned/repository/movies_checker.js